Contents: click to jump to a section

 Pulpit Rock

 A short walk to the west of Portland Bill Lighthouse leads to Pulpit’s Rock, one of the most famous landmarks near Weymouth.
-Jutting out from the Jurassic coastline, this unique rock formation is an artificial sea stack.
-A quarry man formed the rock after cutting away the original natural limestone arch.
+Jutting out from the Jurassic coastline, this unique geological formation is an artificial sea stack created when quarry workers cut away a natural limestone arch.

-If you are feeling adventurous, you can climb the rock.
+If you’re feeling adventurous, you can climb the rock.
 Take care, as it can be extremely dangerous and definitely isn’t something you should do in bad weather conditions.

-If you have time, you could visit Tout Quarry Reserve and Sculpture Park.
+If you have time, you can also pay a visit to the Tout Quarry Reserve and Sculpture Park.
 This abandoned quarry has been transformed into an interesting sculpture park, with lots of unusual art pieces and is one of the top attractions on Portland Bill.

 Practical information for your visit to Weymouth

-We stayed in Trinity Road by Weymouth Quay, which has several excellent self-catering accommodations overlooking the harbour.
+We stayed in Trinity Road by Weymouth Quay, where several excellent self-catering accommodations offer stunning harbour views.
 You could try the Old Quayside View or Tradewinds, both of which have an excellent location.

-If you prefer to stay in a hotel, you’ll find plenty along the Esplanade facing the beachfront.
+If you prefer to stay in a hotel, there are plenty of options along the Esplanade, offering prime beachfront locations.
 Click here for prices and availability at Chapter 1 Hotels or the Hotel Rex.

-See below for more Weymouth holiday accommodation on Booking.com.
+See below for more Weymouth short break accommodation options on Booking.com.

 Getting to Weymouth

-Weymouth is in Dorset in the middle of the south coast of England.
+Weymouth is located in Dorset, in the middle of the south coast of England.

 If you are travelling by public transport, regular trains operate between London Waterloo and Weymouth.
 The journey takes under 3 hours.
 The train station is a short walk from the town centre and beach.